 Knee Pain?
 We have some answers

-When working properly, your patella should glide straight up and down as you extend and move your leg, With the absence of injury knee pain is commonly due to poor biomechanics.
+When working properly, your patella (knee cap) should glide straight up and down as you extend and move your leg, With the absence of injury knee pain is commonly due to poor biomechanics.

 The 3 most common structural causes are:

 Flat feet causes your gait to change (the way you way you walk).

 With flat feet the tibia internally rotates and in turn that causes internal rotation of the femur